 Timber management practices on Ralph E. Simmons Memorial State Forest are important to the restoration and maintenance of forest ecosystems and provide a variety of socioeconomic benefits to Floridians.
 Longleaf pine is being reintroduced in an effort to restore the forest for the enjoyment of future generations.
 An aggressive prescribed burning program is in place to ensure that maximum benefits are attained in timber production.

 The forest provides many opportunities for resource-based recreation.
 The water resources and upland forest communities offer excellent wildlife viewing.
 Hiking, horseback riding and off-road bicycling are available on established trails and roads, except during hunting seasons (see information on hunting below).

 Camping for organized groups is available by State Forest Use Authorization, which can be obtained from the Florida Forest Service at the Hilliard Work Center.
 During established hunting seasons, camping is reserved for hunters with a valid hunt permit.
-Two group campgrounds are available.
-Scotts Landing Road Campground is located on the southwest side and offers tent camping and a basic shower.
+Primitive group camping is available with a basic shower on the west side of Scotts Landing Road.
 The cabin is located on the northeast side adjacent to the St. Marys River.